-Ιn December 2016 I got the news that the Performing Arts Fund NL granted me the subsidy Nieuwe Makers, becoming an artist in residence at the Gaudeamus Music Week in Utrecht, who is going to be my collaborator for the next two years.
-Gaudeamus is more than a new music festival; it is as well a network of composers, performers, makers and new music institutions across Europe and abroad.
+Ιn December 2016 I got the news that the Performing Arts Fund NL granted me the subsidy Nieuwe Makers, becoming an artist in residence at Gaudeamus in Utrecht, that is going to be my collaborator for the next two years.
+Gaudeamus is more than a new music festival; it brings together composers, performers, makers and is part of music networks that involve institutions across Europe and the rest of the word.

 In this post I’ll be sharing impressions and notes from the festivals and the artists I’ll be visiting as part of the 2-year-long residency.
-Most recent texts will appear first.
+Most recent texts appear first.
+Let’s go!

-Each September the Gaudeamus Muziekweek takes place, my current artistic home.
-The version of 2017 was quite bombastic with a rich variety of events spanning from concert music, electronic music and music theatre to sound installations.
+Each September Gaudeamus Muziekweek takes place, my current artistic home.
+The edition of 2017 was quite bombastic with a rich variety of events spanning from concert music, electronic music and music theatre to sound installations.
 As part of the festival, we presented ALICE, devised by I/O; directed by myself in collaboration with the set/light designer Roelof Pothuis and the creative coder David Jonas.
-This is my first project within the Nieuwe Makers program and the GMW residency, further performed in festivals and venues throughout the season. (photos taken by David Jonas)
+This is my first project within the Nieuwe Makers program and the GMW residency, further performed in festivals and venues throughout the season (photos taken by David Jonas).
+In addition, the festival invited Heiner Goebbels as a guest composer and lecturer, and I made sure not to miss the chance to meet him in person to discuss about music theatre and future plans.
+It was a quite inspiring talk and gave me confidence to move on with my adventure in combining composing with stage directing.

 Next to ALICE, there was a presentation of the research music theatre platform RE-FUSE, of which I am the artistic coordinator.
 RE-FUSE is a collaboration between GMW and the Greek National Opera.
 The presentation had a hybrid form: it was a scenic documentary about the platform itself and the pilot team’s research period throughout 2016 and 2017.
 The pilot team consists of 11 artists from various artistic backgrounds and worked together in a series of physical workshops in Utrecht and Athens, and online roundtables.
 We are now building a website to host or the material generated, while there is a presentation planned in Athens coming November.